geteduroam/letswifi-portal/README.md

 * If everything went fine, you get an eap-config XML payload in test.eap-config
 * You will see the public key material logged in the `tlscredential` SQL table

+## Getting up and running quick 'n dirty

+Upload this whole project to a webserver, and make `www/` accessible as the top level directory.

+This quick'n'dirty guide assumes you'll be using SimpleSAMLphp (the only authentication method supported for production)

+	make simplesamlphp

+Initialize the SQLite database (MySQL is also supported, this should be straightforward from the config file)

+	mkdir var
+	sqlite3 var/letswifi-dev.sqlite <sql/letswifi-dev.sqlite.sql

+Copy etc/letswifi.conf.simplesaml.php etc/letswifi.conf.php and change `userIdAttribute` to match your setup.

+	cp etc/letswifi.conf.simplesaml.php etc/letswifi.conf.php

+Initialize required submodules

+	make submodule

+Create the realm with a default client certificate validity of one year

+	bin/add-realm.php example.com 365

+Write metadata of your SAML IdP to simplesamlphp/metadata/saml20-idp-remote.php

+Navigate to https://example.com/simplesaml/module.php/saml/sp/metadata.php/default-sp?output=xhtml to get the metadata of the service, and register it in your IdP

 ## Contributing